 Logistics and FTAs are only some of the reasons to locate your business in Serbia.

-Externally, Serbia can serve as a manufacturing hub for duty-free exports to a market of 1 billion people that includes the European Union, the United States of America, the Russian Federation, Kazakhstan, Turkey, South East Europe, the European Free Trade Agreement members, and Belarus.
+Externally, Serbia can serve as a manufacturing hub for duty-free exports to a market of 1 billion people that includes the European Union, the Russian Federation, USA, Kazakhstan, Turkey, South East Europe, the European Free Trade Agreement members, and Belarus.

 This customs-free regime covers most key industrial products, with only a few exceptions and annual quotas for a limited number of goods.

 Exports to the European Union market are free-of-customs according to the Stabilization and Association Agreement.
 For several food products (baby beef, sugar, and wine) export quantities are limited by annual quotas.

 Imports from the E.U. are pursued based on the Interim Trade Agreement, as part of the Stabilization and Association Agreement, providing for progressive abolishment of import customs duties for industrial and certain agricultural products from E.U. countries by 2014.

 For the full version of the Agreement click here

 The Free Trade Agreement with Russian Federation, signed in August 2000, makes Serbia particularly attractive to foreign investors in the manufacturing sector.
 The Agreement stipulates that goods produced in Serbia, i.e. which have at least 51% value added in the country, are considered of Serbian origin and exported to Russian Federation customs free.
 For exports to Russian Federation, the FORM CT2 Certificate is required as a proof of goods origin.
 The only tariff charged is the customs record keeping tariff, amounting to a 1% value.